This post is part of a series about helping students with LBLD experience academic success.

 As teachers, we have all been faced with the challenge of engaging our learners in shared research.
 This activity has always been challenging for me: what will my students get out of the project, who is doing the actual research, and what the end result will look like?

 Again, I have really shifted my way of thinking about research based classroom projects and have come to realize from my Landmark Outreach training that it is not all about the final end result of the project.
-My students don’t need to have the most attractive project, but rather it is the ability to engage in the learning process that is most beneficial to our language-based learners.
+My students don’t need to have the most attractive project, but rather it is the ability to engage in the learning process and study skills that are most beneficial to our language-based learners.
 If we don’t spend the time breaking down the tasks that are involved in a research project and explicitly teaching these tasks to our youngest learners, then they will struggle and their projects will become overwhelming.

 Break down the process